SteagCESCT/Projects/README.md

 * **Open source and extensible software** - The Arduino software is published as open source tools, available for extension by experienced programmers.
 The language can be expanded through C++ libraries, and people wanting to understand the technical details can make the leap from Arduino to the AVR C programming language on which it's based.
 Similarly, you can add AVR-C code directly into your Arduino programs if you want to.

 * **Open source and extensible hardware** - The plans of the Arduino boards are published under a Creative Commons license, so experienced circuit designers can make their own version of the module, extending it and improving it.
-Even relatively inexperienced users can build the breadboard version of the module in order to understand how it works and save money.
+Even relatively inexperienced users can build the breadboard version of the module in order to understand how it works and save money.(src:arduino.cc)

 <hr>

+## Learn By Doing

+We belive learn doing is one of best learing practise and that's why we created this project repo page, This page include several projects with complete step by step guide, please feel free to use and modify the code and diagrams.

 ## Available Project Documentations.